Skip to content

 Consider whether the person is likely to regain capacity and whether the decision can be delayed.

-Affirm your role as Decision Maker and confirm that there is no Deputy, Donee of a Lasting Power of Attorney or other person more suitable to make the decision; or in the case of decisions about life sustaining treatment only there is no Advance Decision to Refuse Treatment.
+Affirm your role as Decision Maker and confirm that there is no Deputy, Attorney or other person more suitable to make the decision; or in the case of decisions about life sustaining treatment only there is no Advance Decision to Refuse Treatment.

 The Person